When Prevention Becomes a Legal Expectation: The New Standard of Care in Hospitality

 WHY LEGACY SECURITY MODELS CANNOT KEEP UP

-Without automated, real‑time intelligence embedded directly into reservation and payment workflows, brands remain reactive — learning about threats only after guests, staff, or properties have already been placed at risk.
+Without automated, real‑time screening intelligence embedded directly into reservation and payment workflows, brands remain reactive — learning about threats only after guests, staff, or properties have already been placed at risk.

-WHAT MODERN DUTY OF CARE NOW REQUIRES
+WHAT NEW STANDARD OF CARE NOW REQUIRES

-Proactive screening is becoming the difference between isolated incidents and defensible prevention.
+Real-time guest screening is becoming the difference between isolated incidents and defensible prevention.

-HOW DARK WATCH SCANS® CHANGES THE EQUATION
+HOW DARK WATCH™ SCANS CHANGES THE EQUATION

-Dark Watch Scans® embeds a real‑time safety intelligence layer directly into hospitality workflows, screening guests and transactions against a global intelligence graph of over 450 million profiles and more than 1 million known and emerging bad actors.
+Dark Watch™ Scans embeds a real-time risk intelligence platform layer directly into hospitality workflows, guest and transaction screening against a global intelligence graph of over 450 million profiles and more than 1 million known and emerging bad actors.
 Threats are identified during reservation or at check‑in — the only moment when prevention is still possible.

 Instead of relying on staff to recognize complex criminal patterns, Dark Watch automates detection across more than 1,400 intelligence sources, including deep web, darknet, trafficking networks, and proprietary datasets, delivering prioritized alerts based on confidence, recency, threat type, and location.